Apex-Turbine/phoenix-doc/Components/Inputs/RWXDevice.md

 Component specific global keys:
 - filename
-	- Accesible path to find the rwx/pkx file at
+	- Accesible path to find the rwx file at
 	- No default, **Must** be present or component will take no action